pcorey/pcorey.github.io/_posts/2015-06-29-black-box-meteor-shared-validators.markdown

 ## Server-side Solution

 The correct place to keep your <code class="language-javascript">allow</code> and <code class="language-javascript">deny</code> methods is on the server.
 Peruse through the [official docs](http://docs.meteor.com/#/full/allow) and read the wording surrounding the <code class="language-javascript">allow</code> and <code class="language-javascript">deny</code> methods.
-Notice that they'll specifically marked as server functionality.
+Notice that they're specifically marked as server functionality.

 > When a client calls <code class="language-javascript">insert</code>, <code class="language-javascript">update</code>, or <code class="language-javascript">remove</code> on a collection, the collection's <code class="language-javascript">allow</code> and <code class="language-javascript">deny</code> callbacks are called on the server to determine if the write should be allowed.